Last Updated on April 26, 2022 by Rational thinking

 For those investors under 50 years of age, inflation has never been a real issue, at least for those of us residing in the Western world.
-But Brazil, Zimbabwe, and Venezuela all experienced uncontrolled inflation – hyperinflation – within the last 30 years.
-Hyperinflation has devastating effect on society – it breaks down.
+But Brazil, Russia, Zimbabwe, and Venezuela all experienced uncontrolled inflation – hyperinflation – within the last 30 years.
+Hyperinflation has a devastating effect on society – it breaks down.
 Likewise, changes in the future expected inflation rate can affect your assets, capital, and savings substantially.

 What is inflation?